appreciated/circular-progress-bar/README.md

-# CircularProgressbar Add-on for Vaadin 8
+# Circular Progressbar Add-on for Vaadin 8

 circular-progressbar is a UI component add-on for Vaadin 8.